Ocean & Coastal Law

 A concentration in Ocean and Coastal Law can enrich your legal education and demonstrates to employers your commitment to this specific area of practice.
 In this program, you will study the intersection between oceanic law and international relations, environmental law, and laws relating to indigenous peoples’ rights.
 The concentration is flexible, allowing you to substitute fellowships and research opportunities with coursework if you so choose.

-To complete the requirements of the Ocean and Coastal Law concentration, you must satisfactorily complete all of the following courses:
+To complete the requirements of the Ocean and Coastal Law concentration, you must satisfactorily complete the following:

 - Comparative Environmental Law